6a6aadnan/Sales-Performance-Analysis-and-Dashboard/README.md

 # Sales Performance Analysis and Dashboard

-This project provides a comprehensive analysis of sales data, leveraging Python for data cleaning and analysis, and Power BI for data visualization.
+This project provides a comprehensive analysis of sales data, leveraging Python for data cleaning, analysis, and Power BI for data visualization.
 The goal is to provide insights into sales performance, enabling better business decisions.

 ## Table of Contents
 - [Project Overview](#project-overview)